Best over 50s life insurance in the UK 2026

 Why SunLife’s over 50s life insurance might work for you

-You can choose a cash payout amount up to £18,000, which is a more generous maximum limit than many other over 50s plans.
+• Cover up to £18,000, a more generous ceiling than many over 50s plans.

 Why SunLife’s over 50s life insurance might not work for you